List of Edens Zero characters: Weisz Steiner

 Weisz Steiner (ワイズ・シュタイナー, Waizu Shutainā) is a man from the planet Norma who practices the Ether Gear "Machina Maker" (マキナ・メイカー, Makina Meikā), which allows him to instantly remodel machines to improve their performance, deconstruct them, and create weapons.
 As a result of Weisz fleeing Norma before the Chronophage rewinds fifty years of its history, there are two alternate versions of him that co-exist as separate people: his adolescent self, an amoral but good-natured criminal who joins the crew after betraying his gang leader, Sibir (シビル, Shibiru); and his elderly, present-day self, who has since matured into an esteemed robotics professor.
-The young Weisz assumes a superhero identity named Arsenal (アーセナル, Āsenaru) using a powered exoskeleton that he custoizes with his Machina Maker, built with the help of Hermit Mio, with whom he eventually pursues a relationship in Universe Zero.
+The young Weisz assumes a superhero identity named Arsenal (アーセナル, Āsenaru) using a powered exoskeleton that he customizes with his Machina Maker, built with the help of Hermit Mio, with whom he eventually pursues a relationship in Universe Zero.

 Mashima described Weisz as "one of the good guys, but still a scumbag", which he noted is an uncommon character type among his works.
 He also said that Weisz's role in the story was "pretty clearly laid out", which made it "fairly easy to get [him] to do what I want".